MarkD117/hangman/README.md

 ### Words List Format

 When the words list was first imported, there was over 1000+ words on a single line.
 Instead of formatting them manually, I wrote two loops.
 The first loop printed all list elements in the correct format on separate lines.
-The list contained some invalid words such as words with dashes inbetween or words with spaces.
+The list contained some invalid words such as words with dashes in-between or words with spaces.
 The second loop found each of these invalid words which allowed for them to be removed quickly.

 **Initial List**
 <p align="center">